quicwg/quic-v2/draft-ietf-quic-v2.md

 version.

 The server SHOULD start sending its Initial packets using the negotiated version as soon as it decides to change.
-Note that the server might send some Initial packets using the original version.
+Before the server is able to process transport parameters from the client, it might need to respond to Initial packets from the client.
+For these packets the server uses the original version.

 Once the client has processed a packet using the negotiated version, it SHOULD send subsequent Initial packets using that version.
 The server MUST NOT discard